letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

    endif
  endon

-Now the event is only triggered when the pir switches on.
+Now the event is only triggered when the PIR switches on.

 SR04 and LDR
 ------------